-The Chinese adaptation of the General Self-Efficacy Scale (GSES), created by Zhang and Schwarzer [29], was used to assess general self-efficacy.
-The GSES is a self-report instrument consisting of 10 items that are rated on a 4-point Likert scale ranging from 1 = "completely incorrect" to 4 = "completely correct."
-The cumulative score of all 10 items represents the total score; a high score indicates a high level of general self-efficacy.
-The Chinese version of the GSES has been used extensively in China and has highly reliable with a Cronbach's alpha of 0.87 [30].
-The Cronbach's alpha in this investigation was 0.90.
+The Chinese adaptation of the General Self-Efficacy Scale (GSES), created by Zhang and Schwarzer, was used to assess general self-efficacy.
+The GSES is a selfreport instrument consisting of 10 items that are rated on a 4-point Likert scale ranging from 1='completely incorrect' to 4='completely correct'.
+The cumulative score of all 10 items represents the total score;

+a high score indicates a high level of general selfefficacy.
+The Chinese version of the GSES has been used extensively in China and is highly reliable with a Cronbach's alpha of 0.87.30 The Cronbach's alpha in this investigation was 0.90.